-Current VAT rules for EU sales
+Old VAT rules for EU sales

-New VAT One Stop Shop Rules
+Current VAT One Stop Shop Rules

 For example, you could register for the VAT One Stop Shop scheme in France and submit your VAT return there.
-However, in that return you will account for sales to Germany, Italy, Spain, Holland and other EU member states according the VAT rate that applies to each, individual country.
+However, in that return you account for sales to Germany, Italy, Spain, Holland and other EU member states according the VAT rate that applies to each, individual country.

 Does the VAT One Stop Shop apply for the sale of goods?

 Yes, but we have found that suppliers of B2C services are more likely to be unaware of the new One Stop Shop system.
 For further advice on the sale of goods, please talk to us.

 Well – no longer having to register for VAT in every relevant EU country has to be a good thing, surely!

 However, to take advantage of the scheme, you need to be fully aware of its rules.
 THP can help you understand these and apply them, as well as assisting you with your OSS registration.
 Once registered, we can also ensure your quarterly OSS VAT returns are submitted accurately and on time.

 To find out more about how we can help, please get in touch with your THP account manager or use the form below to send us a message.

 About Jon Pryse-Jones